alpersonalwebsite/react/02_1_props.md

 4. You know how are you going to display or show the data (and local state related views if they are needed).
 Example: We are going to show all the users including (in our render) just `username` and `email`.

 5. You know related functionality.
-Example: We are going to sort by id DESC (you also know if you are going to use third-party functionality; in this case, `sort-by` package); so from 10 to 1.
+Example: We are going to sort by id DESC (you also know if you are going to use third-party functionality; in this case, the `sort-by` package); so from 10 to 1.

 Example: